-- Here you can see the Missed approach procedure from 10L (North runway).
-This procedure turning 30 degrees to the left allows a straight ahead departure of the south 10R. - The turns must start by 2 nm from the departure end of the runway. - This same procedure could be used for the west operations, and allow reduced turns from 28R.
+- Here you can see the Missed approach procedure from 1oL (North runway).
+This procedure turning 3o degrees to the left allows a straight ahead departure of the south 1oR. - The turns must start by 2 nm from the departure end of the runway. - This same procedure could be used for the west operations, and allow reduced turns from 28R.

 - Here you can see the departure track from 10L.
-It has a turn 10 degrees to the left. - This does not give the required 30 degrees from the south missed approach, therefore departures off 10L are not allowed if 10R is in use for arrivals. - All arrivals easterly are on to 10L, and departures are from 10R, therefore the east operations complies with all divergence restrictions, and allows departures from both 10L and 10R simultaneously.
+It has a turn 10 degrees to the left. - This does not give the required 30 degrees from the south missed approach, therefore departures off 10L are not allowed if 10R is in use for arrivals. - All arrivals easterly are on to 1oL, and departures are from 1oR, therefore the east operations complies with all divergence restrictions, and allows departures from both 1oL and 1oR simultaneously.

-- Here you can see the missed approach from 10R.
-This is from the South runway to the east. - This has the Aircraft climbing straight ahead, and turning south over Dublin city.
+- Here you can see the missed approach from 1oR.
+This is from the South runway to the east. - This has the Aircraft climbing straight ahead, and turning south over Dublin city. - This is an existing published procedure.
+The proposed missed approach procedure for 28L will fly in the same airspace.